 As one of the most experienced BOARD Software consultancies in the UK, Simpson Associates, have the necessary skills and experience to help you understand, implement and support BOARD.
 Find out more about our BOARD Consultancy Service here or contact us to discuss your current requirements and book a demonstration.

 Jim has mental scars from last year’s forecasting and reporting processes.
 The project has been quietly transformational.
-I can now sleep at night.Martin Lofnes - Finance Director
+He can now sleep at night.Martin Lofnes - Finance Director